-Vertigo, or dizziness, is a symptom, not a disease.
 The term vertigo refers to the sensation of spinning or whirling that occurs as a result of a disturbance in balance (equilibrium).
 It also may be used to describe feelings of dizziness, lightheadedness, faintness and unsteadiness.
 Vertigo usually occurs as a result of a disorder in the vestibular system (i.e., structures of the inner ear, the vestibular nerve, brainstem and cerebellum).
 The vestibular system is responsible for integrating sensory stimuli and movement and for keeping objects in visual focus as the body moves.
 Benign paroxysmal position vertigo (BPPV) is a common cause for dizziness.
 After careful examination, our physical therapists determine if dizziness is vestibular, mechanical or cervicogenic.
 Treatment is then designed accordingly.

+Gait dysfunctions are changes in your normal walking pattern, often related to a disease or abnormality in different areas of the body.
+Gait dysfunctions are among the most common causes of falls in older adults, accounting for approximately 17% of such incidents.
 Gait and balance problems exist when a disease process, trauma or aging result in the inability to control one’s center of gravity (COG) over the base of support (BOS) in static or dynamic tasks and environments.

 Poor Balance May Occur Due To: